jfpaes6453/sakura-cards/README.md

 Open your browser and visit http://localhost:3000.
 Immerse yourself in the magical world of tarot with the Sakura Deck and discover the answers that the universe has in store for you! 🌈✨

+Created by

-- Melissa Casola:
+- 👩 Melissa Casola:

 [Linkedin🔗](https://www.linkedin.com/in/melissa-casola/) -
 [ GITHUB🔗](https://github.com/melitacasola)

-- Stephanie Céspedes:
+-👩 Stephanie Céspedes:

 [Linkedin 🔗](https://www.linkedin.com/in/stephanie-cespedes/) -
 [ GITHUB🔗](https://github.com/tephyxp)

-- Alicia Ontiveros
+- 👩 Alicia Ontiveros

  [Linkedin🔗](https://www.linkedin.com/in/alicia-ontiveros-escudero/) -
  [ GITHUB🔗](https://github.com/AliciaoE)